Doubleday Field: Results

+Source: Hall of Fame Game History – National Baseball Hall of Fame and Museum.

 Hall of Fame Classic

 In November 2008, the Hall of Fame and the MLB Players Alumni Association announced the creation of the Hall of Fame Classic, an exhibition game involving Hall of Famers and other retired MLB players to be played on Father's Day weekend, and in recent years on the Saturday before Memorial Day.
 The inaugural Hall of Fame Classic was played on Sunday, June 21, 2009.
 The Hall of Fame game lasts seven innings or two hours, whichever comes first.
 In addition to the game, there is a parade and a home run derby beforehand.
-The game has been played annually since 2011.
-In March 2020 it was announced by the Hall of Fame that that year's game would be canceled "in accordance with recommendations by the Centers for Disease Control and government officials to limit opportunities for large gatherings and the further spread of the COVID-19 virus."
-The 2021 game was cancelled as well.
-In 2022, the Hall announced the game would resume.
+The game has been played annually since 2011, except in 2020 and 2021 when it was canceled "in accordance with recommendations by the Centers for Disease Control and government officials to limit opportunities for large gatherings and the further spread of the COVID-19 virus."

+In 2024, the Hall of Fame game was the "East-West Classic", celebrating the Negro League's All Star Game.

 Cooperstown Classic

 The Cooperstown Classic was an International League regular season game played in honor of the 125th anniversary of the league in 2008.
 The game was held on a Sunday afternoon in May between the Rochester Red Wings and the Syracuse Chiefs.
 The game was the third of a four-game series in which the Chiefs were the home team.
 The crowd for the game was very respectable and Major League Hall of Fame member Carlton Fisk threw out the first pitch.
-The game was postponed after the second inning after a rain delay in which Syracuse lead 1-0 and went on to win the following day in its completion at Alliance Bank Stadium.
+The game was postponed after the second inning after a rain delay in which Syracuse led 1-0 and went on to win the following day in its completion at Alliance Bank Stadium.
 In an attempt to give the fans another game, the Cooperstown Classic Two was played on a Sunday in June 2009.
 This game was played between the Pawtucket Red Sox and the home team Syracuse Chiefs.
-The game was played in full with the Red Sox winning 15-3.
+The game was played in full with the PawSox winning 15-3.
 This game was not played after that but many have expressed interest in it after the demise of the MLB Hall Of Fame Game in 2008.